Iterable/fixql/README.md

 # FixQL
+[![Build Status](https://travis-ci.org/Iterable/fixql.svg?branch=master)](https://travis-ci.org/Iterable/fixql)

 A Scala GraphQL implementation based on fixpoint data types.

-[![Build Status](https://travis-ci.org/Iterable/fixql.svg?branch=master)](https://travis-ci.org/Iterable/fixql)

 This project aims to provide a GraphQL implementation that is small, easy-to-understand, and modular.
 Our implementation combines the following:
 - [GraphQL-Java][1] to do query parsing and validation.
 Parsing is modified to yield our own AST for execution.
 - Fixpoint data types from the [droste][2] library.
 Droste descends from the Matryoshka library.
 - Query execution implemented as a fold that "compiles" the query AST into a Slick DBIO (for now).
 This is influenced by Greg Pfeil's talk on [compiling with recursion schemes][3].

 This work is also inspired by the [Sangria][4] GraphQL Scala library.

-This implementation is under active development and is presently incomplete.
+This project is under active development and is presently incomplete.

 ## Schemas and Resolvers